 Let me be clear, I am not pessimistic, I still adore travelling.
-I just know I don’t want to be that 30 year old in a hostel filled with 20 year olds.
+I just know I don’t want to be that 30-year-old in a hostel filled with 20-year-olds.
 I am not a picky food eater as I once was.
 As my taste buds changed, so have I. In a good way, I swear.
 This is just me- you do you.

-The progression of travel impacts (I still don’t know when to use effects or affects so I always type impacts instead) everyone differently and some are perpetually stuck in the 22 year old phase.
+The progression of travel impacts (I still don’t know when to use effects or affects so I always type impacts instead) everyone differently and some are perpetually stuck in the 22-year-old phase.
 Some refuse to accept things can change.

 There was a time in travel when cell phones were a burden instead of a saving grace.
 When guide books and internet cafes directed your plans.
 There were times when you met so few travellers that you felt like you were the only one who discovered this hidden gem.

 It is undeniable that travel itself has changed, not just how I experience it.
 There was a time when I thought climbing to the peak of Mount Everest was the greatest test of human endurance.
-Now, when people say the climbed to the base camp, I don’t even bat an eyelash.
-I think those 4000 successes to the top by untrained individuals guided by Sherpas has desensitized my sense of achievement with the whole thing.
-The world is more accessible to everyone, faster trains and more planes which is great for travellers.
-But it breaks my heart to know the untouched land that I witness today may be a water front beach resort in coming years.
+Now, when people say they climbed to the base camp, I don’t even bat an eyelash.
+I think those 4000 successes to the top by untrained individuals guided by Sherpas have desensitized my sense of achievement with the whole thing.
+The world is more accessible to everyone, with faster trains and more planes which is great for travellers.
+But it breaks my heart to know the untouched land that I witness today may be a waterfront beach resort in the coming years.
 Unarguably, change can be good.
 When I went to Cuba in 2009 they had ration cards for food and supplies which, to me, is unfathomable but the unwavering human greed to develop every piece of land into something profitable is tragic.

 I feel like I left that as a cliffhanger but I just finished my rant.